 No. As stated in the decision letter, Connecticut College does not rank active Wait List candidates.

 At this time, Connecticut College cannot estimate how many students—if any—will be admitted from the Wait List.
 Wait List activity, in normal years, typically occurs after the Candidate Reply Deadline, which is May 1.

 What more can I do?

 The key to the Wait List is to have the proper perspective and to know that if Connecticut College activates its Wait List, the Office of Admission will give you every possible consideration.
 The Admission Committee reevaluates a student’s entire application before offering admission from the Wait List.
 It is not necessary to send additional letters of recommendation, supplemental arts materials, etc. The Admission Committee is quite familiar with your candidacy.
 We are most interested in your updated academic record and hearing directly from you, the candidate.
-A single, concise communication is most appropriate.
+A single, concise email communication to your admission counselor is most appropriate.

 Is an interview (or re-interview) available?

 No. The interview process for first-year applicants concluded in December.